flashnuke/SysTamer/README.md

 * Telegram Bot API Token (obtain from BotFather)

 ### Obtaining a Telegram bot token
-This is a one-time process takes 1 minute.
+This is a one-time process that takes less than 1 minute.
 Start a chat with [@BotFather](https://core.telegram.org/bots/faq#how-do-i-create-a-bot) on telegram and obtain the bot token.
 </br>
 After obtaining the bot token and cloning the repository, set the token in the `config.json` file: